 Google Docs aficionados should be happy to hear that Dell has equipped this Chromebook with an excellent keyboard.
 I was able to type my way to 68 words per minute in the 10FastFingers typing test, with 100 percent accuracy, nearly tying my high score for words per minute.

-Dell gave the Chromebook 13 a nice, responsive touchpad that feels firm and reliable to click.
+Dell gave this Chromebook 13 a nice, responsive touchpad that feels firm and reliable to click.
 Both the touchpad and the keys make very little noise when clicked.
 Multifinger gestures like scrolling worked very well on the touchpad.

 Just like the Toshiba Chromebook 2, the Dell comes with a full-HD (1920 x 1080) display.
 While watching the 1080p trailer for Star Wars: The Force Awakens, I noticed a great deal of detail, from the dents on a Sith Lord's helmet to the stubble on Harrison Ford's face.